CRaC/docs/cpu-features.md

 ## Merging CPU Features

-If multiple computers are being used for restoring a CaC image you may need to use `logical and` (`&`) of the suggested `-XX:CPUFeatures` option.
+If multiple computers are being used for restoring a CRaC image you may need to use `logical and` (`&`) of the suggested `-XX:CPUFeatures` option.

 ```